llms.txt is a proposed, agent-readable map of the surfaces a compatible

 Neither replaces sitemap.xml: sitemaps enumerate every canonical

-URL for crawlers; llms.txt curates a small set for answer engines.
+URL for crawlers; llms.txt curates a small set for compatible agents.

 Placement and linking